 - difficulty with planning and understanding

 - problems with concentration

-- mood, personality or behavioural changes
+- changes to your mood, personality or behaviour

 - feeling disoriented and confused

 - symptoms of Alzheimer's disease, such as problems with memory and language (many people with vascular dementia also have Alzheimer's disease)